Neuroscience of sleep: NREM sleep activity

 NREM sleep is characterized by decreased global and regional cerebral blood flow.
 It constitutes ~80% of all sleep in adult humans.
 Initially, it was expected that the brainstem, which was implicated in arousal would be inactive, but this was later on found to have been due to low resolution of PET studies and it was shown that there is some slow wave activity in the brainstem as well.
 However, other parts of the brain, including the precuneus, basal forebrain and basal ganglia are deactivated during sleep.
 Many areas of the cortex are also inactive, but to different levels.
 For example, the ventromedial prefrontal cortex is considered the least active area while the primary cortex, the least deactivated.

 NREM sleep is characterized by slow oscillations, spindles and delta waves.
 The slow oscillations have been shown to be from the cortex, as lesions in other parts of the brain do not affect them, but lesions in the cortex do.
-The delta waves have been shown to be generated by reciprocally connected thalamic and cortical neural circuits.
-During sleep, the thalamus stops relaying sensory information to the brain, however it continues to produce signals that are sent to its cortical projections.
-These waves are generated in the thalamus even in the absence of the cortex, but the cortical output seems to play a role in the simultaneous firing by large groups of neurons.
-The thalamic reticular nucleus is considered to be the pacemaker of the sleep spindles.
-This has been further substantiated by the fact that rhythmic stimulation of the thalamus leads to increased secondary depolarization in cortical neurons, which further results in the increased amplitude of firing, causing self-sustained activity.
+The delta waves have been shown to be generated by recurrent connections within the cerebral cortex.
+During slow wave sleep, the cortex generates brief periods of activity and inactivity at 0.5–4 Hz, resulting in the generation of the delta waves of slow wave sleep.
+During this period, the thalamus stops relaying sensory information to the brain, however it continues to produce signals, such as spindle waves, that are sent to its cortical projections.
+Sleep spindles of slow wave sleep are generated as an interaction of the thalamic reticular nucleus with thalamic relay neurons.
 The sleep spindles have been predicted to play a role in disconnecting the cortex from sensory input and allowing entry of calcium ions into cells, thus potentially playing a role in plasticity.